Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Approaches for Misinformation Detection in LRLs

 \textbf{Feature combinations.}~\cite{kar2021no} focuses on COVID-19 fake news detection in Bengali and Hindi.
-They propose to extract text embedding from mBERT with additional features indicating textual and statistical information from Twitter, then identify fake tweets through neural network-based methods.~\citet{salh2023kurdish} focus on Fake News detection in Kurdish through text features (from TF-IDF, count-vector, and word-embedding) and CNN-based classifier.
+They extract text embeddings from mBERT with additional features indicating textual and statistical information from Twitter, then identify fake tweets through neural network-based methods.~\citet{salh2023kurdish} focus on Fake News detection in Kurdish through text features (from TF-IDF, count-vector, and word-embedding) and a CNN-based classifier.

 \textbf{Model ensembles.}~\citet{mohawesh2023semantic} develops a new semantic graph attention-based representation learning framework with the multilingual language model to extract structural and semantic representations of texts.
 This framework outperforms the state-of-the-art techniques for the multilingual fake news detection task (in English, Hindi, Swahili, Vietnamese, and Indonesian).~\citet{sadat2023supervised} addresses the rumor classification in both Bangla and English.
 The best performance is obtained through a hybrid model containing RNN and Random Forest.